 Trevor Corson’s book The Story of Sushi: An Unlikely Saga of Raw Fish and Rice was partly born out of concern with an ecological disaster in the making.
-Factory fishing and fish-farming industries, global seafood distributors, and international Asian restaurant operations profit from invented stereotypes about Japanese cultural purity in their worldwide marketing of sushi, with the result that sushi lovers end up risking their own health and, without intending to, contributing to the decimation of global fish stocks in a way that isn’t true to sushi tradition—particularly in the case of bluefin tuna.
+Factory fishing and fish-farming industries, global seafood distributors, and international Asian restaurant operations profit from invented stereotypes about Japanese cultural purity in their worldwide marketing of sushi, with the result that sushi lovers end up risking their own health and, without intending to, contributing to the decimation of global fish stocks in a way that departs from sushi-making practices of the past—particularly in the case of bluefin tuna.
 Trevor’s work has emphasized a more unexpected history of miscegenation: sushi as a cross-cultural and environmentally-aware hybrid whose folkways and traditional diversity of techniques and ingredients hold the key to more sustainable consumption.

 When The Story of Sushi was published Trevor drew attention to these issues in an op-ed in The New York Times.
 After The Story of Sushi was named a Best Food Book of the Year by Zagat and The Best American Food Book of the Year by the Gourmand Awards, Trevor began hosting a series of guided historical sushi dinners, primarily at the Michelin-starred Jewel Bako restaurant in New York City.
 Drawing on his extensive Japanese-language research into the history of Japan’s cuisine, Trevor collaborated closely with traditionally-trained Japanese chefs to design menus representing a more diverse style of sushi, truer to the roots of the cuisine as it was probably eaten a century ago.
 At each meal Trevor guided his guests through the menu, weaving anecdotes from his research together with real-time tips on how to appreciate the skills of a old-fashioned sushi chef, in the process revealing secrets of sushi history, craft, appreciation, and etiquette that often came as a surprise even to seasoned sushi aficionados.